 - Learn more about the Tufts BA/MD Early Acceptance program.
 A message will come across the Pre-Health Society listserv regarding this opportunity – there will be an Info Session at Tufts in November.

 - Serve your community.
 It’s easy to live, eat, and study on campus, and never leave.
 Gain exposure to others from different backgrounds, and serve your larger community through volunteer programs.

 - Start planning your summer early.
 If you’re interested in a directed summer research or health-oriented program, many have deadlines in February and March, so do your research early.
 Google search on “premed summer opportunity” and you’ll find a number of links to programs, or other schools’ offices that list programs, to which you can apply.
 If you can’t find anything, you can always contact Dean Godsoe for additional guidance.

 - Polish your resume.
 As you begin to explore summer opportunities, you may be asked to submit your resume, or asked to obtain letters of recommendation from faculty, who may request a copy of your resume.
 Updating your resume with current activities will also facilitate the application process to health professional schools.

 - Explore other options.
 Gaining acceptance to medical and other health professional schools is a competitive process.
 Always have a “parallel plan” – know a few things that you’d be interested and happy to do after graduation if you don’t get into your chosen health professional program right away.

-- Meet with Judith Hudson!
+- Meet with Misty Huacuja-LaPointe!
 Sophomore year is a critical time in preparing for health professional school.
-If you want to chat about anything regarding pre-med or pre-health, don’t hesitate to make an appointment, or be in touch by email.
+If you want to chat about anything regarding pre-med or pre-health, don’t hesitate to make an appointment by phone at 781-736-3470, or by email.